11 NCERT CBSE Political Science 2 Freedom

 Explanation

-According to Mill's harm principle, for what sole purpose are individuals or collectives warranted in interfering with the liberty of action of any of their number?
+According to Mill's harm principle, for what sole purpose are individuals or collectively warranted in interfering with the liberty of action of any of their number?

-Hint: Refer to Mill's direct quote on the justification for interference.
+Hint: Focus on the direct quote from Mill regarding the justification for interference.

 Answer

-The sole purpose for interference is self-protection or to prevent harm to others.
+The sole end for which mankind is warranted in interfering with liberty of action is self-protection, or to prevent harm to others.

 Explanation